|Nutritional Guidelines (per serving)|

 - 2 cans chicken broth

-- Take the Dutch oven off the heat.
-If using a pan, transfer the vegetables and garlic to an oven proof dish.
+Take the Dutch oven off the heat.
+If using a pan, transfer the vegetables and garlic into an ovenproof dish.